NSuer/User_Interface_Project_2/README.md

 ### Vocal Controls

 The Home Lighting Simulator uses a series of vocal controls (not implemented for this project) to allow the user to turn on or off lights, based upon the name of the light.
-It has a number of options, including Disco mode, blinking, and hue shifting!
+It has a number of options, including disco mode, blinking, and hue shifting!

 ### Light Control

 Clicking on a light opens up the light control menu.
-The menu allows individual control of each light, from changing the room group to color, schedule, and brightness.
+This menu allows individual control of each light, from changing the room group to color, schedule, and brightness.

 ## Explanation of implementation